Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-Based on the decomposed predictive moments $\mu_t$ and $\sigma_t$ extracted from Eq. \eqref{mcmc_integration}, we construct the Lower Confidence Bound (LCB) acquisition function to decide which admissible catalog combination should be evaluated next.
-Natively inheriting the pairwise factorization over the sampled random tree graph $\mathcal{E}_t$, the global unconstrained acquisition is given by:
+Based on the decomposed predictive moments $\mu_t$ and $\sigma_t$ extracted from Eq. \eqref{mcmc_integration}, we construct the LCB acquisition function to decide which admissible catalog combination should be evaluated next.
+Inheriting the pairwise factorization over the sampled random tree edge set $\mathcal{E}_t$, the acquisition over the discrete catalog domain is given by: